 Adenosine (Adenocard) interacts with BLACK TEA

 Black tea contains caffeine.
-The caffeine in black tea might block the affects of adenosine (Adenocard).
-Adenosine (Adenocard) is often used by doctors to do a test on the heart.
-This test is called a cardiac stress test.
+The caffeine in black tea might block the effects of adenosine, which is used to do a test called a cardiac stress test.
 Stop drinking black tea or other caffeine-containing products at least 24 hours before a cardiac stress test.

 Antibiotics (Quinolone antibiotics) interacts with BLACK TEA

+Black tea contains caffeine.
 The body breaks down caffeine to get rid of it.
 Some antibiotics might decrease how quickly the body breaks down caffeine.
-Taking these antibiotics along with black tea can increase the risk of side effects including jitteriness, headache, increased heart rate, and other side effects.
+Taking these antibiotics along with black tea can increase the risk of side effects including jitteriness, headache, and increased heart rate.